randhir111/shopify-interview-questions/README.md

     **[⬆ Back to Top](#table-of-contents)**

-55. ### Difference between server components vs client components in Next.js.
+55. ### Difference between server components vs client components in Next js.
     In Next.js App Router, all components are Server Components by default.
 They run only on the server, can fetch data securely, and don’t add JS to the bundle.
 If we need interactivity like `useState` or event handlers, we mark the component with "`use client`", making it a Client Component that runs in the browser.
 Server Components can import both server and client components, but Client Components can only import client ones.
 This architecture improves performance by reducing JS shipped to the client.

     **[⬆ Back to Top](#table-of-contents)**

-56. ### How to handle ISR/SSG/SSR in Next.js with Shopify?
+56. ### How to handle ISR SSG SSR in Next js with Shopify?
     In a headless Shopify + Next.js setup, I decide rendering strategy based on content freshness.
 Static pages like homepage can use SSG for best performance.
 Product pages often use ISR, so they get updated automatically every few minutes when stock or prices change.
 For personalized or dynamic content like carts, checkout, and logged-in customer dashboards, I use SSR with cache: 'no-store'.
 This way, I balance performance with data accuracy.

 **[⬆ Back to Top](#table-of-contents)**

-57. ### How to implement Shopify checkout redirect in Next.js?
+57. ### How to implement Shopify checkout redirect in Next js?
     In a headless Shopify + Next.js build, checkout is always hosted on Shopify for PCI compliance.
 The workflow is:
     1. Create a checkout session via Storefront API using `checkoutCreate`.
     2. Shopify returns a `webUrl`.